reifjulian/dobatch/README.md

 ## Example: parallelizing a for loop

-Suppose you have the following code:
+Suppose you have the following Stata code:
 ```stata
 * mydofile.do
 forval x = 1/100 {